othellodesutter/othellodesutter/README.md

 # Othello De Sutter

-Graduating student in **Applied Computer Science** at the Unviversity College Leuven Limburg (UCLL) in Leuven, Belgium.
+Graduating student in **Applied Computer Science** at the University College Leuven Limburg (UCLL) in Leuven, Belgium.
 Completed an internship at the **Huawei Cyber Security Transparency Center** in Brussels, Belgium.

 **Looking for a job in the field of software (web app) development, cloud services or cyber security, or even better: the golden mean between them**.
 (DevSecOps, web scraping, penetration tester...)